su77ungr/sero/README.md

 worth pointing out______________

-- use the L298N
-- Android 10 or higher
+- Android 10 or higher; OMX.google.h264.encoder as the best encoder for scrcpy (A50)
 - create a startup.service
-- build the gpio script that powers the motor ( motorcw.py & motorccw.py )
+- build the gpio script that powers the motor (motorcw.py & motorccw.py)

 all rights reserved.